mainkoon81/Study-09-MachineLearning-D/README.md

 datagen_train.fit(x_train)
 ```
 ### Transfer Learning
+How to adapt expert's CNN architecture that have already learned so much about how to find the patterns in image data toward our own classification task?
+Do they have overlaps?

 Transfer learning involves taking a pre-trained neural network and adapting the neural network to a new, different dataset.
 The approach for using transfer learning will be different.
 There are four main cases:
  - new dataset is **small**, new data is **similar** to original training data
  - new dataset is **small**, new data is **different** from original training data